-The problem was the caravan leader of the group told me several women were on their way back to the group and the new person in a van across the street was a woman, but it turned out it was a man.
+The problem was the caravan leader of the group told me several women were on their way back to the group and that the new person in a van across the road was a woman, but it turned out it was another male.

 By then one of the guys had also arrived in his travel trailer from Flagstaff so when I arrived back at the camp one night at almost dark, I saw that there were 4 men there and me.